jorittmo/singcar/README.md

 is if the scores must be standardised to be comparable, a statistic that approximates the t-distribution has been developed and should be used (the revised standardised difference test RSDT: Crawford & Garthwaite, 2005).
-The visual and kinesthetic size-weight illusion will be used for illustrative purposes here as well:
+The visual and kinaesthetic size-weight illusion will be used for illustrative purposes here as well:

 ``` r